davidstavin/osticket-prereqs/README.md

 _Note_.
 As of PHP 8.4 the imap extension is deprecated and no longer required to run osTicket (As referenced [here](https://www.php.net/manual/en/imap.installation.php) and [here)](https://forum.osticket.com/d/106559-php-84-drops-built-in-php-imap-support)
 <img width="2604" height="1705" alt="phpmanager - enable phpintl-anno" src="https://github.com/user-attachments/assets/442a584d-b5e9-4526-a779-af658b0de3ed" />

-With the extensions configured, refreshing the osTicket website should now redirect to another setup screen with a warning about a "missing config file"
+With the extensions configured, refreshing the osTicket website should now redirect to another setup screen with a warning about a missing configuration file.
 <img width="2494" height="1795" alt="missing config" src="https://github.com/user-attachments/assets/5a685436-cd98-4d3a-b49e-ea3c7699a539" />

 To fix this warning, open your file explorer, and navigate to `C:\inetpub\wwwroot\osTicket\include` and rename the file called `ost-sampleconfig.php` to `ost-config.php`